TPB Information Sheet TPB(I) 02/2011

 In addition, please note that the principles, explanations and examples in this paper do not constitute legal advice and do not create additional legal rights or obligations beyond those that are contained in the TASA or which may exist at law.

 The TPB released this TPB(I) as an exposure draft on 14 September 2010.
 The TPB invited comments and submissions in relation to the information contained in it.
 The closing date for submissions was 29 October 2010.
-The TPB has considered the submissions made and now publishes the following TPB(I) based on the TASA and the Tax Agent Services (Transitional Provisions and Consequential Amendments) Act 2009 and the TASR as at the issue date.
+The TPB has considered the submissions made and published the TPB(I) based on the TASA and the Tax Agent Services (Transitional Provisions and Consequential Amendments) Act 2009 and the Tax Agent Services Regulations 2022.

 Issued: 11 April 2011